EleutherAI/website/content-blog/sae_seed_similarity.md

 draft: false
 ---

 In this post, we show that when two TopK SAEs are trained **on the same data, with the same batch order** but with **different random initializations**, there are many latents in the first SAE that don't have a close counterpart in the second, and vice versa.
-Furthermore, many of these unshared latents are interpretable.
+Indeed, when training  only about 53% of the features are shared Furthermore, many of these unshared latents are interpretable.
 We find that narrower SAEs have a higher feature overlap across random seeds, and as the size of the SAE increases, the overlap decreases.

 This is consistent with evidence from the feature splitting and absorption literature.
 The fact that the learned features found by SAEs are not atomic, and that meta SAEs can decompose them, already indicates that the features learned by SAEs can be somewhat arbitrary [(Anonymous 2024)](https://openreview.net/pdf?id=9ca9eHNrdH).
 Not only that, as SAEs are trained at larger sizes, feature splitting is accompanied by feature absorption [(Chanin et al 2024)](https://arxiv.org/abs/2409.14507), where some latents gain an “implicit” meaning along with an “explicit” feature interpretation.
 In the cases where multiple different “absorptions” lead to similar losses, models can learn disjoint representations.